 We hold regular tasting events and barista courses at the roastery academy.
 It’s a lush space to be able to showcase what we do.
 Events are held right in the middle of the space, overlooking the production area, so you can see every aspect – from green coffee being roasted to coffees being made.
 The courses swing from making the perfect espresso to latte art.

-READ ON: From South Wales’ best coffee roastery to Southwest Wales’ best at The Gourmet Pig in Fishguard
+READ ON: From South Wales’ best coffee roastery to Southwest Wales’ best coffee at The Gourmet Pig in Fishguard